nelson-ryan/connector/README.md

 Future developments may include:

 * a UI to provide said date.
+* different `Solver`s for varied approaches to calculating a solution.
 * a comparison (indiviually or in aggregate) of `connector`'s success rate of correctly-solved puzzles.